-Other depreciating assets that cannot be written off immediately are pooled in a general small business pool and deducted thereafter at the diminishing value rate of 30%.
-Newly acquired assets can be deducted at 15% (half the pool rate) in the first year, regardless of when they were acquired during the year.
+- depreciating assets costing less than \$20,000 each can be written off immediately - other depreciating assets are pooled in a general small business pool and deducted at the rate of 30% - newly acquired assets are deducted at 15% (half the pool rate) in the first year, regardless of when they were acquired during the year. - the threshold at which a small business can write-off the total balance of the general small business pool is aligned with the instant write-off threshold of \$20,000.